CHESHIRE -- The Ashuwillticook Rail Trail looks a little cleaner thanks to volunteers’ work on Saturday.

 "[The path] gets used a lot.
 And not only on the weekends, but the weekdays," he added.
 "Early morning you see retired people out here.
 By 9 a.m., you see mothers pushing baby carriages."

 Patrick greeted volunteers individually before helping to rake debris, plant flowers and lay down mulch.
-The annual event, which started under his administration, readies parks and beaches for the summer season, he said.

 "Our ability to keep up with them is entirely on citizens’ understanding that these are your parks, your facilities," he said.